AdamPuzio/panda/README.md

 ## Development

-### Services

-Panda uses Moleculer as its service broker.
-Any services created in the `/app/services` directory with the name `{service}.service.js` will be registered into the system.

 ### Routes

 Panda uses Koa for routing.
 When creating routes in `/app/routes`, routing prefixes are assigned based on directory structure.
 Filenames within the directories don't matter.
 For example, with the following directory structure: